 A comparative examination of contemporary and historical systems of justice, retribution, and public and private conflict resolution with a focus on societal and individual rights and responsibilities.
 Both judicial and non-judicial systems fall within the scope of the course.
-Final grade will be based on weekly assignments and a paper on a topic to be agreed on.
+The final grade will be based on weekly assignments and a paper on a topic to be agreed on.
+Each student will present their paper to the class, but the presentation will not affect the grade.
+Enrollment limited to 27.